Abethebabe1991/se_project_aroundtheus/README.md

 This project really hammers home the Dev Tools in Firefox and Google Chrome, the use of these two browser inspectors helped to find the pixel-perfect solutions to the code and issues.

+During the development of this page, I was tasked with adding Javascript functionality.
+This was by far the biggest challenge yet, but so satisfying to see the moving parts of an active webpage working together.

+For webpages I hope to design in the future, the process of designing this page gave me tools for thinking about aspects that are must-haves for future projects:

+1. Well-designed forms that save and clear information depending on their function.
+2. Smooth transitions and stable design practices to keep objects on the page in place.
+3. Consistency in all aspects of the page and not comprimising for half-baked solutions.

 Link to Video: https://drive.google.com/file/d/1JH3626BIlyTJWg8vn9OMFl558p4fHrdT/view?usp=sharing

 Link to webpage: https://abethebabe1991.github.io/se_project_aroundtheus/